-Small group sessions are offered in-person through contracted services to local charter, private, and public schools as well as to homeschooling students or cohorts.
-In-person small group sessions may take place at the RWC learning center, a school campus/facility, or a public library.
+Small group sessions are offered in-person through contracted services to local charter and private schools as well as to homeschooling students or cohorts.
+In-person small group sessions may take place at the RWC learning center, a charter school campus/facility, or at a public library.
 Small group sessions may take place online only upon the request and commitment of all clients within the group.
 Enrollment is limited to 4 students per group, and groups are formed based on assessment data and similar skill levels.
 Typically, struggling students are preliminarily identified by parents or teachers who have observed evidence of their learning difficulties.
 Once at least three students have been identified, the school or cohort may contract RWC services for assessment, appropriate placement, and intervention.

-Intervention services are offered in 15-17 week terms (fall and winter/spring) with an option of either 2 or 3 sessions per week.
-It is important to keep in mind that, depending upon the severity of the learning challenge or the degree to which a student is behind learning benchmarks, multiple terms are likely to be necessary for measurable progress to be made.
-It is strongly recommended that for every grade level a student is behind in reading (and by extension spelling and writing), s/he should spend at least 9 months in individualized sessions or 12 months in small group sessions meeting no less than twice per week.
+Intervention services are offered in 12-week terms with an option of either 2 or 3 sessions per week.
+It is important to keep in mind that, depending upon the severity of the learning challenge or the degree to which a student is behind learning benchmarks, multiple 12-week terms are likely to be necessary.
+It is strongly recommended that for every grade level a student is behind in reading (and by extension spelling and writing), s/he should spend at least 9 months in individualized sessions or 12 months in small group sessions meeting no less than twice per week in order to make meaningful progress.

-PLEASE NOTE: For small group sessions meeting in-person at an approved location (local school campus or public library) outside of the RWC learning center, a nominal travel fee (one-way from RWC) is added to the cost of the service.
+PLEASE NOTE: For small group sessions meeting in-person at an approved location (local charter school campus or public library) outside of the RWC learning center, a travel fee of \$0.655/mile (one-way from RWC) is added to the cost of the service.
 This fee is shared by each client within the group.
-This fee will also appear on the payment invoice of any school contracting our services to take place on its campus.